 (CBOT) where he qualified to be on the U.S. Optimist National Team (USNT).
 In

 2006, at the age of 14, he traveled to Lake Garda, Italy, with Team U.S.A. and

 finished 196th out of 558 Optis.

-Having attended boarding school at Christchurch School in Christchurch, Va.,
+While attending boarding school at Christchurch School in Christchurch, VA,

 England Intercollegiate Sailing Association (NEISA), which is one of the most